-In accordance with the terms of the Company's line of credit agreements with General Electric Capital Corporation, the Company is obligated to maintain a certificate of deposit with the lender.
-The balance of the certificate of deposit was \$1.2 million at June 30, 2010 and \$1.7 million at December 31, 2009, and was classified as restricted cash.
+In accordance with the terms of the Company's line of credit agreements with General Electric Capital Corporation ("GE Capital"), the Company is obligated to maintain a certificate of deposit with the lender.
+In January 2011, GE Capital reduced the amount of the Company's certificate of deposit.
+The balance of the certificate of deposit, which the Company classifies as restricted cash, was as follows (in thousands):

+June 30, December 31,

+\$ 439 2010

+Certificate of deposit classified as restricted cash \$ 788